internetarchive/openlibrary/Readme.md

 ## Installation

+Thanks for your interest in improving the openlibrary ! .
+Very first step is to [fork and clone](https://help.github.com/articles/fork-a-repo/).
+We recommend you to clone the OL github repository using [Git SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) for proper functioning of our git submodules .

 ### Docker
 **We're supporting Docker, moving forward**.
 If you are a new contributor, especially on linux, please consider setting up using the [Docker Instructions](https://github.com/internetarchive/openlibrary/blob/master/docker/README.md).